AstralisSomnium/Spread_Desktop/README.md

 Spread.exe, spreads the cardano rewards to be fair!
 The goal is that every pool mints a block!!

 ## No release so far!

 At the moment we are working on the first release and now its nothing to download so far!

-The first software will be released mid/end of march, be exicted and click `WATCH` to this Github Repository on the right up corner.
+The first software will be released during april, be exicted and click `WATCH` to this Github Repository on the right up corner.
 See you!

 ### Supports Windows, Linux and Mac